Please scroll down page to; -

 Double Skinned Anti Predator Nets (of the same mesh size) or Closed-Containment Prevent Most issues.

 Numerous NGO’s, small groups and individuals have been pushing for an end to the shooting of seals in Scotland for many years, during deliberations of the Marine (Scotland) Bill many NGO’s formed the Seals Protection Groups, the author of this report was Coordinator to the group.
 The Marine (Scotland) Act 2010 repealed the Conservation of Seals Act 1970 in Scotland but the latter is still in force in England and Wales.
+England and Wales legislation changed in 2021, the shooting of seals is no longer legal and the effects of the US Marine Mammal Act means that salmon farming are no longer licensed to shoot seals in Scotland.

 The UK is home to significant global populations of Grey (Atlantic) Seals Halichoerus grypus (approx. 40%) and Common (Harbour Seals, specifically the European sub-species) Phoca vitulina vitulina (previously 40%, more recently 30%), Scotland holds around 90% of both UK species.